 The National Highway Traffic Safety Administration (NHTSA) offers recommendations on when to replace baby car seats after car crashes, so you'll need to go through NHTSA's checklist and make sure that your vehicle and car seats meet all five criteria in order to be safely re-used.
 The five criteria for car seat replacement after an accident are:

 - you were able to drive the vehicle away from the crash site.
 If the vehicle needed to be towed from the scene of the accident, the car seat should be replaced.

 - no one in the vehicle was injured in any way.

-- there is no visible damage to the car seat (no cracks, creases, stretched webbing, broken top tether stitching, stress marks, or broken pieces.
+- there is no visible damage to the car seat.
+There are no cracks, creases, stretched webbing, broken top tether stitching, stress marks, or broken pieces.